tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 which *compiles a different language*!

-By way of example, the SP compiler will automatically slotify all of the classes in a SP module.
+By way of example, the SP compiler will automatically slotify all of the classes in a SP module and prohibit a `__dict__` slot.
 This means that features that used to work---dynamically creating and deleting attributes, etc---no longer do.
 But it also means that attribute loads from static classes are actually only three machine instructions now.
 This tradeoff makes the compiler transform *sound*.
 Most people like this tradeoff.

 ```python
 import __static__